-(addr->sin_port) is 0, then the value of the addr parameter is set to the port that the remote program sends another remote procedure call or the remote procedure call times out.
+(addr->sin_port) is 0, then the value of the addr parameter is set to the port that the remote program is listening on.
+The clntudp_create subroutine consults the remote portmap daemon for this information. prognum Specifies the program number of the remote program. versnum Specifies the version number of the remote program. wait Sets the amount of time that the UDP/IP transport waits to receive a response before the transport sends another remote procedure call or the remote procedure call times out.
 The total time for the call to time out is set by the cint_call macro.

-Specifies the program number of the remote program. prognum Specifies the version number of the remote program. versnum sockp Specifies a pointer to a socket.
-If the value of the sockp parameter is RPC_ANYSOCK, the cintudp_create subroutine opens a new socket and sets the sockp pointer to that new socket.
+Specifies a pointer to a socket.
+If the value of the sockp parameter is RPC_ANYSOCK, the clntudp_create subroutine opens a new socket and sets the sockp pointer to that new socket.